Control vectors#

 • \(\mathbf{x}\): the current values of the control vector

-• \(\mathbf{x}^\textrm{b}\): the values of the prior control vector
+• \(\mathbf{x}^\textrm{b}\): the prior (background) control vector

-• \(\mathbf{\sigma}^\textrm{b}\): the diagonal terms of the matrix \(\mathbf{B}\)
+• \(\boldsymbol{\sigma}^\textrm{b}\): diagonal of the background error covariance \(\mathbf{B}\)

 All these variables are dumped as one dimensional vectors and each term correspond to one element of the control vector (hence not necessarily at the pixel resolution).